 An information campaign, aiming at women, midwives, nurses and physicians, about the potential "side effects" (maternal and fetal death) of using misoprostol to induce labour.

 Teaching.
 Gaskin has lectured to physicians and midwives throughout the US, in Argentina, Canada, Mexico, Brazil, Costa Rica, Sweden, Norway, Denmark, Iceland, Germany, Switzerland, Israel, Italy, Austria, France, the Netherlands, Slovenia, Russia, Hungary, the Czech Republic, Spain, Australia, New Zealand, and Japan.

 She also promotes breastfeeding and fights against hospital routines that unnecessarily separate newborns from their mothers, as well as puritanical attitudes which discourage many women from breastfeeding.
 In some US states, it is still unusual for breastfeeding mothers to be seen in public, and some mothers have been threatened with arrest for doing so.

 Books & Publications

-In 1975, Gaskin's Spiritual Midwifery was an immediate bestseller and soon became regarded as the bible of home birth and woman-centred midwifery.
-Having been translated into Dutch, German, Danish, Russian, and Spanish, the book has convinced countless women that labour and birth can be approached without fear, and with confidence that most women's bodies are still perfectly capable of giving birth.
+In 1975, Gaskin's Spiritual Midwifery was an immediate bestseller and soon became regarded as the authoritative text on home birth and woman-centred midwifery.
+Having been translated into Dutch, German, Danish, Russian, and Spanish, the book has convinced countless women that labour and birth can be approached without fear and with confidence that most women's bodies are still perfectly capable of giving birth.
 Recent books include Ina May's Guide to Childbirth (2003), Ina May's Guide to Breastfeeding (2009), and Birth Matters: A Midwife's Manifesta (2011).
-Ina May Gaskin also contributed to an anthology of U.S. midwifes that pioneered the return of that profession in the USA called Into These Hands.
-Wisdom from Midwives (2011).
+Gaskin also contributed to an anthology of US midwives that pioneered the return of that profession in the US called Into These Hands: Wisdom from Midwives (2011).